How Long Are Shifts In Ice Hockey? An NHL Guide

 Longest Shift In The NHL

-Hughes played the final six minutes and two seconds of the game (6:02) and played a total of seven minutes and thirty seconds (7:30) of the last eight minutes of the game.
+Hughes played the game’s final six minutes and two seconds (6:02) of the game.
+Also when accounting for the final eight minutes, the New Jersey forward played a total of seven minutes and thirty seconds (7:30).

 What Is A Line Change In Ice Hockey